Kansas pharmacist indicted in drug tampering case - NewsBreak

 Kansas pharmacist indicted in drug tampering case

 WICHITA, Kan.
-(KSNW) — Prosecutors say a Kansas pharmacist took medicine from a container at a Lenexa pharmacy and replaced it with something else.‘Religious exemption’: Kansas nursing student sues
+(KSNW) — Prosecutors say a Kansas pharmacist took medicine from a container at a Lenexa pharmacy and replaced it with something else.

 The Department of Justice says that a federal grand jury in Kansas City returned an indictment charging Benjamin Dandurand, 34, of Shawnee Mission, with: